anchore/anchore-engine/docs/content/docs/grype/_index.md

     helm upgrade
 ```

-After making the relevant change above and redeploying, the system will start up with the grype vulnerability scanner enabled and will
-sync the latest version of grype db.
-Note that legacy feeds will no longer be synced while grype is configured.
-All vulnerability data
-and scanning will now come from the grype feed.
+After making the relevant change above and redeploying, the system will start up with the legacy vulnerability scanner enabled and will sync the latest version of legacy database.
+Note that Grype feeds will no longer be synced while legacy is configured.
+All vulnerability data and scanning will now come from the legacy feed.

 ### Vulnerability Feed Data and Syncs

-The Grype scanner has its own feed sync mechanism using the Grype vulnerability DB rather than the legacy https://ancho.re service used by
+The V2 vulnerability scanner based on Grype has its own feed sync mechanism using the Grype vulnerability database rather than the legacy https://ancho.re service used by
 the legacy scanner.
-This results in a much faster sync process since the DB is packaged as a single database file.
+This results in a much faster sync process since the database is packaged as a single database file.
 It also reduces
-load on the Engine DB since the scanner matching and syncs do not require large amounts of writes into the Engine DB.
+load on the Engine database, since the scanner matching and syncs do not require large amounts of writes into the Engine database.

-The feed synced by the Grype provider is identified as feed name 'grypedb' when using the feed listing API or `anchore-cli system feeds list` CLI command.

-The Grype vulnerability DB is built from the same sources as the legacy service, so there is no reduction in scan coverage or vulnerabilities
+The Grype vulnerability database is built from the same sources as the legacy service, so there is no reduction in scan coverage or vulnerabilities
 sources supported.